httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## The Accept-Signature Header {#accept-signature-header}

 The `Signature-Input` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing the metadata for one or more requested message signatures to be generated from content within the target HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the requested message signature within the context of the target HTTP message.
-The member's value is the serialization of the desired covered content of the target message, including any signature metadata parameters, using the serialization process defined in {{signature-params}}.
+The member's value is the serialization of the desired covered content of the target message, including any allowed signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792